rumijha/car-rental-database-management/README.md

     Step1: Run the DDL script 'DDL\Bootstrap' which will create All Objects

-    Step2: Compile the package 'utils' at 'DML\Packages\utils'
+    Step2: Compile both the package 'utils' and its body 'utils_body' from 'DML\Packages\utils' respectively

     Step3: Run all other package script from 'DML\Packages' provided which includes Package Specifications, Body holding Functions and Procedures for DML